"Good fiction sets off a vivid and continuous dream in the reader's mind." —John Gardner

 It's not actually magic, it's neuroscience.
 (Which, come to think of it, might be the same thing.)

-In this new 5-week class, I'll show you how to unleash the true power of scenes in your stories, sharing techniques borrowed from great authors and screenwriters and firmly anchored in neuroscience.
+In this self-paced course, I'll show you how to unleash the true power of scenes in your stories, sharing techniques borrowed from great authors and screenwriters, firmly anchored in neuroscience.

 You'll emerge with four powerful scenes that will transform your reader's experience of your novel—and take your command of craft to the next level.